uinix-js/uinix-ui/readme.md

 `Element` has an extremely small API.
 It functions essentially as a passthrough for the `HTMLElement`, with just a small set of additional props detailed below.

 ##### `props.as`
-Sets `Element` to render as the specified HTML element.
+Sets `Element` to render as the specified HTML element or custom element.
 Renders as a `HTMDivElement` by default.

 <details>
 <summary>Example</summary>